-Our Company Museum is not a simple display of products and objects.
-It’s a path full of professionalism, passion and family warmth tools, objects and documents have been patiently collected since the 70s by Vittorio Baggio Jr and they have been carefully preserved in the warehouse of the company’s original headquarters, for the purpose of documenting the family business.
+Altek Museum is not a simple display of our company’s products and objects.
+In fact, it’s a path full of professionalism, passion and family warmth tools, objects and documents have been patiently collected since the 70s.
+Vittorio Baggio Jr. has been carefully preserving them in the warehouse of the company’s original headquarters, specifically for the purpose of documenting the family business.
 Vittorio’s dream and his vivid memory drove his sons Silvia and Franco, and his nephew Matteo, to investigate and to research deeper, until the realization of the museum in 2013.

 In this place we share cultural, historical, artistic and professional values that all together create a rich heritage of knowledge, manual experience and typical Italian inventiveness.

 Each object has its own story, handed down from father to son, and written in the panels beside each piece.

 Design Vittorio Baggio Senior

 During Second World War, the sawmill and artisan workshop in Via Colleoni in Thiene (VI), was manufacturing several models of wooden chairs.
 The owner Vittorio Baggio Senior, designed and put into production also an armchair with reclining back.
 The peculiarity was an ingenious system to incline the backrest, that could be tilted using the footrest.
 Entirely made of beech wood, the covering was in cotton canvas.
 This model was certainly one of the most important iconic pieces since the beginning: today, it is exhibited in the museum together with a precious copy of the original catalogue from the 1940s.